Martin Mill military railway: History

 The railway had its origins back in 1899, when a standard gauge mineral line was built from Martin Mill Station to a position on the cliffs on the northeast end of Dover from which material was sent down the cliff to allow expansion of the harbour.
 Originally it was sent down via a chute, but soon a funicular railway was installed.
 The railway was known as Pearson's railway after the main contractor, Messrs S. Pearson & Son, building the harbour facilities.
-In 1902 an enquiry was held under the Light Railways Act to consider building an electric tramway from Dover to St Marageret's Bay 3 miles across the cliffs.
-This eventually led to a Light Railway Order being granted in 1909.
+In 1902 an enquiry was held under the Light Railways Act 1896 to consider building an electric tramway from Dover to St Marageret's Bay 3 miles across the cliffs.
+This eventually led to the Dover, St Margaret's, and Martin Mill Light Railway Order 1909 being granted in 1909.
 Also in about 1909, a switchback route was cut into the cliffs allowing a rail link between the mineral railway and the harbour below.

-In spite of the Light Railway Order for the electric tramway between Dover and St Margarets, this never came about due to a number of difficulties, one being the War Department rifle ranges on the cliffs.
-The Light Railway Order had a 5-year span, but WW1 broke out before the end of the 5-year period, so the Light Railway Company was able to get an extension after the war.
+In spite of the light railway order for the electric tramway between Dover and St Margarets, this never came about due to a number of difficulties, one being the War Department rifle ranges on the cliffs.
+The light railway order had a five-year span, but WW1 broke out before the end of the five-year period, so the Light Railway Company was able to get an extension after the war.
 However the numerous difficulties, objections, and finance issues continued to prevent it from being built and eventually the track on the Pearson's Railway was lifted in 1937, although the Dover St. Margarets and Martin Mill Light Railway Company continued to exist.

 During WW2 the cliffs North of Dover were chosen as the ideal site for heavy gun batteries to control the channel.
 To serve this a military railways was built, with much of the track from Martin Mill station relaid along the route of Pearson's railway, and from this two new rail branches were laid running to the northeast to serve the gun batteries.
 The military railway track was removed shortly after the war, and so is missing from maps of the time.
 Dover District council has a heritage planning map on which its location has been traced.

-After WW2 the railway reverted to the original Light Railway Company, who still had aspirations to open a light railway even though the original light railway order dated back to 1909.
+After WW2 the railway reverted to the original light railway company, who still had aspirations to open a light railway even though the original light railway order dated back to 1909.
 However this was not to be, and the company started the winding up process in 1950.